-2011 Strategic Initiatives & 2010 Business Plan Review
+2012 Strategic Initiatives & 2011 Business Plan Review

-Increased awareness by target stakeholders and beneficiaries, and potential supporting parties.
+- · Strengthen Foundation branding. - Increased awareness by target stakeholders and beneficiaries, and potential supporting parties.

-- · Strong Foundation and ASEF brand. - Broad public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased government and private support to the Foundation's salmon conservation program.
+- Strong Foundation and ASEF brand. - Broad public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased government and private support to the Foundation's salmon conservation program.

-2010 Business Plan Review
+2011 Business Plan Review

-The Foundation has been successful through 2010 in working toward attainment of the four objectives stated in the 2010 Business Plan.
-These will be reported in detail in the 2010 Annual Report.
+The Foundation has been successful through 2011 in working toward attainment of the four objectives stated in the 2011 Business Plan.
+These will be reported in detail in the 2011 Annual Report.

-Objective #1: To implement a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.
+Objective #1: To implement a prudent investment and financial strategy to restore the trust fund to its adjusted value and create a reserve fund.

 Comment: The Foundation is closely following the direction provided in its long-term investment and financial management approach adopted in 2009.
-To enable recovery of the market value of the fund according to schedule, the maximum amount of income was reinvested, grants were limited to \$300,000 and program expenditure were limited to those necessary to the exercise of proper due diligence in ensuring ultimate recipients were performing according to their funding agreement.
+To enable recovery of the market value of the fund according to schedule, the maximum amount of income was re-invested, grants were limited to \$300,000 and program expenditure were limited to those necessary to the exercise of proper due diligence in ensuring ultimate recipients were performing according to their funding agreement.
+Following this plan, grants may be expected to begin to increase starting in 2015.